 - Child labor

 - Discrimination

 - Gender equality

-- Forced labor
+- Forced labor •

 - excessive working hours

 - Work-related and health-related damage

 - Violation of the right of employees to form or join trade unions and representative organizations of their choice and of the right of employees to collective bargaining

 - Non-compliance with minimum wage laws and wage levels that do not meet living wage levels to meet the basic needs of workers and their families

 - Hazardous chemicals

 - Water consumption and water pollution

 - Greenhouse gas emissions

 - Loss of biodiversity

 - Bribery and corruption

 - Animal welfare

-We carry out our risk analyses for the abovementioned risks at country, industry, business model, sourcing model and product level as well as for our suppliers.
-W.A.R.D.-GmbH (Iriedaily) bundles data and information from third parties on the above-mentioned risks in the form of reports, guides or country studies.

-With the help of our supplier evaluation and our sourcing strategy, we ensure that the skills and capacities of our suppliers meet our requirements and that human rights and environmental risks are constantly monitored.
-We strive for long-term business relationships with our suppliers, whereby the willingness to jointly eliminate risks is an essential prerequisite.
+Transparent communication between We carry out our risk analyses for the abovesuppliers and W.A.R.D.-GmbH (Iriedaily) mentioned risks at country, industry, business is essential for responsible production model, sourcing model and product level planning and compliance with social and as well as for our suppliers.
+W.A.R.D.-GmbH environmental standards.
+For this reason, we regularly discuss their capacities with our (Iriedaily) bundles data and information from third parties on the above-mentioned suppliers and develop "Critical Production risks in the form of reports, guides or country Path" plans together.
+We also hope that studies. these measures will sensitize our suppliers With the help of our supplier evaluation and to transparent communication and create more room for more sustainable production our sourcing strategy, we ensure that the skills and capacities of our suppliers meet conditions together.